circle-dev/minutes/README.md

 # Minutes

 Minimalist light weight new tab browser extension for your Firefox browser.
- Based on Traversy Media dynamic landing page tutorial which is inspired by moment Momentum extension.
+ Based on Traversy Media dynamic landing page tutorial which is inspired by Moment / Momentum extension.

 ###### Features
 - Minimal and light weight